skooda/bitbucket-to-ide/README.md

 ### Project root

-**BitBucket to IDE** is not omniscient, so you must provide path to your code for each repository.
+**Stash to IDE** is not omniscient, so you must provide path to your code for each repository.
 Its simple, just remember please to use absolute (global) path instead of relative.

 ### Editor protocol

-**BitBucket to IDE** uses chrome **custom protocol handler** to open your ide.
+**Stash to IDE** uses chrome **custom protocol handler** to open your ide.
 In practice that means that the extension opens special url like `editon://open?file=test.js&line=21` and the rest of work belongs to browser.